Things to consider before applying for a Loan Against Mutual Funds

 A loan against mutual funds (LAMF) allows you to borrow money by pledging your mutual fund units as collateral, without redeeming them.
 This way, your investments remain intact while you access quick liquidity for immediate needs.
 While it’s a convenient option, there are important factors to consider to ensure the loan works in your favour.

-3. Interest rates and charges
+Interest rates, fees and hidden charges

 In conclusion, while a loan against mutual funds can provide immediate liquidity, it is crucial to weigh the pros and cons before proceeding.
 Carefully assess your financial situation, the potential impact on your investments, and your repayment capabilities.
 Consult with a financial adviser, if necessary, to ensure you make a well-informed decision that aligns with your financial goals.